 - Securely replace the tank lid and tightly close the clamp that holds it together.

 - Double-check that everything is properly closed and in place before turning on your system to ensure everything is running properly.

 - Once your system is running, open up the air relief valve at the top of your filter tank to release any excess air in the system.
 Leave this open until water consistently sprays out of the valve.

 - Once the air is out of your system, take note of the filter pressure using the gauge on top of the filter (measured in pounds per square inch [PSI]) to make sure it is in the proper range.
 This range can vary based on the configuration of your system, so if you are unsure what your filter pressure is typically at when clean, check with a local Leslie’s professional.
 If the PSI seems off, something may have been put back together incorrectly or there may be another problem with the system.

 - Shut off the system.

-At any point during the cleaning process, a Leslie’s professional is available at either your local store or at 1-800-LESLIES for any questions.
+At any point during the cleaning process, a Leslie’s professional is available at your local store to answer any questions you may have.